Searching ...

 1. Locked: The most secure storage for firearms is locked storage.
 Gun boxes and safes come with security features like combination locks, biometric identification, and tamper-proof materials.
 Add an additional layer of protection with individual gun locks that render the firearm unusable when it’s not in use.

-2. Unloaded: Prevent accidental discharge by never leaving ammunition inside the gun.
+2. Unloaded: Prevent accidental firearm injuries by never leaving ammunition inside the gun.
 Place ammo in its own locked storage receptacle.

 3. Separated: Store ammunition and guns in separate locations.